GameServerManagers/LinuxGSM-Docker/README.md

 docker exec -it csgoserver ./csgoserver details
 ```
 # Edit LinuxGSM config
-To edit the LinuxGSM config files use teh following
+To edit the LinuxGSM config files use the following

 View the default settings
 ```